growupboron/agl-docs/docs/0_Getting_Started/2_Building_AGL_Image/5_2_Raspberry_Pi_4.md

 ---
 edit_link: ''
-title: Build for Raspberry Pi 3 or 4
+title: Building for Raspberry Pi 3 or 4
 ---

 # Building for Raspberry Pi 3 or 4